πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 1. const correctness

-const expresses "I promise not to modify this" in the type system.
+const is how you tell the type system "I promise not to modify this."
 It clarifies intent and catches mistakes at compile time.

 int s = 0;